 Any data subject (that’s someone whose data the school holds) can exercise certain rights with regards to their data.
 This means that a parent could ask for a school to produce all data it currently holds on their child, or a job applicant could ask you to erase all their details.
 Under the new law an individual could ask for their data in a portable form so they can pass it on to another organisation.

 The school would be legally obliged to carry out these requests within 28 days of the request being given.

 Although individuals were previously allowed to request access and an amend to any inaccuracies, they now have additional rights and the £10 fee has been waivered.

-From 25 May, if we are informed of a breach to someone’s personal data, we may be required to inform the ICO.
+If we are informed of a breach to someone’s personal data, we may be required to inform the ICO.
 Under serious circumstances we may be required to inform the individuals whose data has been put at risk.